arangodb/kube-arangodb/SECURITY.md

 2. **Drift detection is wired but unverified.** `required-checks-drift` needs a read-only `GITHUB_TOKEN` with `administration:read` to read the live branch rules, and no CircleCI context supplies one to this project.
-Observed on this branch (build 6874): the job prints the four committed contexts and reports `drift is UNVERIFIED on this run`.
+Observed on this branch (build 6874): the job prints the committed contexts and reports `drift is UNVERIFIED on this run`.
 It fails open by design, because a drift job that cannot read the live state must not claim a match.
 Creating the context is an owner action; attaching it to this job is then one line.
-3. **Evidence is CircleCI artifacts, not an archive of record.** The `publish-evidence` and `dtrack-upload` steps are wired and inert: they log why they did nothing and exit 0 while `evidence-bucket` and `dtrack-url` are empty.
-An S3 bucket with a COMPLIANCE-mode retention period and a Dependency-Track 5 host are org-owner actions.
-Until they exist, scan evidence expires with the CircleCI artifact retention.
+3. **Evidence is CircleCI artifacts, not an archive of record.** Durable evidence export and Dependency-Track ingestion are not wired: the S3 bucket (COMPLIANCE-mode retention) and the Dependency-Track 5 host are org-owner actions that do not exist yet, and wiring dry against them was reviewed out (the inert steps hard-failed once armed, on non-sha256 subjects and a missing AWS CLI).
+The wiring lands together with the resources.
+Until then, scan evidence expires with the CircleCI artifact retention.
 4. **`helm lint` is not in the pipeline, because two charts do not lint.**
    `chart/kube-arangodb-crd/Chart.yaml` is a Helm 2 era chart: it carries a `tillerVersion` key and no `apiVersion`, which `helm lint` rejects outright.